View Categories

 ✅ Admin access to your WordPress site

-Method 1: Using Login Form Shortcode #
+Method 1: Using Built-In Login Redirect Setting in Form Options #

 Method 2: Using Login Form Block #